michaelv2/pynest-logger/README.md

 pynest-logger
 =============

-Script to log Nest thermostat details, using the output from the excellent [pynest](https://github.com/smbaker/pynest).
+Script to log Nest thermostat details, using the output from the excellent [pynest](https://github.com/smbaker/pynest) script.

 To use the script, edit lines 24-28 specifing your Nest login credentials and where to log the data: